-Meriting the most weight out of any of the metrics, this category is responsible for 25% of the total score for each juicer.
-We used three different recipes to test each juicer, scoring each product on the taste and quality of the different juice cocktails produced.
+Meriting the most weight of any metric, this category is responsible for 25% of the total score for each juicer in our best juicer reviewer.
+We used three different recipes to test each juicer, scoring each product on the taste and quality of the various juice cocktails produced.
 The Breville Juice Fountain Elite did very well.

 For our second test, we made a juice cocktail consisting of romaine lettuce, apples, and oranges, as well as celery and cucumbers.
 The Juice Fountain Elite performed a little worse, creating a slightly more watery blend than we would have liked.
-The flavor was quite neutral, even bordering on bland, making the drink much less palatable than the very flavorful mixture produced by other juicers.
-But the texture of the drink was very smooth, with no pulp at all.
+The flavor was relatively neutral, even bordering on bland, making the drink much less palatable than the very flavorful mixture produced by other juicers.
+But the drink's texture was very smooth, with no pulp at all.

 For our next metric, we looked at the yield and quality of the juice produced when using soft produce.
-We used apple, orange, cucumber, and celery to evaluate each juicer, with the Juice Fountain Elite earning an admirable score for its stellar performance.
+We used apple, orange, cucumber, and celery to evaluate each juicer, with the Juice Fountain Elite earning a decent score for its stellar performance.

 The Elite did an excellent job when tasked with juicing cucumbers, generating a well above average yield of juice that had only trace amounts of pulp.
 There also was only a mild amount of foam produced.
 For celery, we only got an average yield compared to the other models in our lineup, but, once again, the juice had essentially zero pulp and only a moderate amount of foam.

-We used carrots, sweet potatoes, and beets as are three test cases for this metric, again scoring the juice yield and quality for each ingredient.
+We used carrots, sweet potatoes, and beets, as are three test cases for this metric, again scoring the juice yield and quality for each ingredient.
 The Juice Fountain Elite did a fantastic job here as well, finishing in the runner-up position overall for this metric.
-It created substantially more carrot juice than the average, with only mild amounts of pulp and almost no foam.
+It created substantially more carrot juice than the average, with only mild pulp and almost no foam.

 This model struggled a little more with beets but still generated a slightly higher than average amount of juice.
 Again, there was practically zero pulp created, but there was about a half-inch of foam on the surface of the beet juice.
 Our final test was sweet potatoes.
 More lovely juice with only trace amounts of pulp and foam and an excellent yield.

-This was the weak spot for the Juice Fountain Elite.
+Leafy greens were the weak spot for the Juice Fountain Elite.
 Here we used curly-leaf kale, wheatgrass, and spinach, and this model struggled.
-For wheatgrass, we couldn't even manage to extract a single milliliter of juice, while the top-performing product produced 5mL of juice from the same amount of wheatgrass (12 grams).
-Many juicers struggle with wheatgrass, particularly centrifugal models, but for the price of the Elite we expected more.
+We couldn't even manage to extract a single milliliter of juice for wheatgrass, while the top-performing product produced 5mL of juice from the same amount of wheatgrass (12 grams).
+Many juicers struggle with wheatgrass, particularly centrifugal models, but for the price of the Elite, we expected more.

 Finally, we evaluated how much effort it took to clean out each product after using it.
-We rated the difficulty in cleaning each of the components by hand and noted if they are dishwasher safe and if a cleaning brush is included.
-The Elite finished out our juicer Olympics with a solid performance.
+We rated the difficulty in cleaning each component by hand, noted if they were dishwasher safe, and included a cleaning brush.
+The Elite finished our juicer Olympics with a solid performance.

 The majority of the components for this model are dishwasher-safe, and none of them are too much work to clean by hand.
 All of the components are relatively smooth, with no areas prone to catching fruit and vegetable remnants.
-There is also an included cleaning tool that is quite high-quality and showed no signs of wear and tear even after extensive use on our part.
+There is also a relatively high-quality cleaning tool, and it showed no signs of wear and tear even after extensive use on our part.

 Ad-free.
 Influence-free.
 Powered by Testing.